Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Lessons and Discussion

 The goal of our work has been to bring some clarity to the vast and diverse landscape of fair classification research.
 Work on this topic has spanned multiple disciplines with different priorities and focus, resulting in a wide range of approaches and diverging evaluation goals.
 Data management research has started making important contributions to this area, and we believe that there are a lot of opportunities for impact and synergy.
 Through our evaluation, we aimed in particular to identify areas and opportunities where data management contributions appear better-suited to be successful.
 We discuss these general guidelines here.

 \emph{Pre-processing approaches are a natural fit but exhibit scalability challenges.} Data management research has primarily focused on the pre-processing stage, as data manipulations create a natural fit.
-However, our evaluation showed that pre-processing methods tend to not scale robustly with the number of attributes.
+However, our evaluation shows that pre-processing tends to not scale robustly with the number of attributes.
 Research in pre-processing methods should be mindful of problem settings where the high data dimensionality may lead to a poor fit.
-However, this observation also points to an opportunity that plays squarely into the strengths of the data management community, as efforts can focus directly on attacking this scalability challenge.
-Already, data management researchers made contributions in this direction (e.g., \salt has a parallel implementation, which was not suitable for our evaluation as other approaches are single-threaded), and improvements here are likely to lead to more impact.
+This observation also points to an opportunity that plays squarely into the strengths of the data management community, as efforts can focus on attacking this scalability challenge.
+Some contributions already exist in this direction (e.g., \salt has a parallel implementation), and improvements are likely to lead to more impact.
+Notably, causality-based approaches produce sophisticated repairs, but impose a significant runtime penalty. \kamt and \feldt use simpler repairs, resulting in orders of magnitude better runtime performance, but tend to produce poorer fairness wrt the causal metrics. \emph{Synergy with data cleaning and repairs.} Our evaluation highlights the impact of data quality issues on the performance of pre- and in-processing techniques.
+Considerations of data quality are a particularly good fit for pre-processing methods, as they already focus on data repairs.
+Investigating repairs that combine both cleaning and fairness objectives has the potential to lead to increased robustness, which may give pre-processing approaches an edge against in-processing in practical settings.

-Similarly, we noted that in-processing techniques generally outperform others in handling the correctness-fairness tradeoff directly.
-However, pre-processing methods have the potential to improve this balance through appropriate tuning of the data repair levels, and further investigation can help in that regard.